R/adjacencyMatrix-create.R

 .

-Conversely, when using protein vectors, such as those illustrated in the example below or retrieved from tabular quantitative proteomics data, each row/peptide is expected to refer to protein groups and individual proteins (groups of size 1).
+Such as illustrated in the examples below, each row/peptide is expected to refer to protein groups or individual proteins (groups of size 1).
 These have to be split accordingly.

 ## -----------------------